quietfanatic/dirt/README.md

    including array and string classes that are faster than the STL's, a tiny callback reference type, modern assertions, and UTF-8/UTF-16 conversion routines.
- - iri: A lightweight International Resource Identifier class.
+ - iri: A lightweight International Resource Identifier (Unicode URI) class.
  - ayu: A data language, a C++ reflection and serialization system, and a resource management system.
  - geo: A math and geometry library including vectors, ranges, matrixes, and